Friday 7th September

-I but out my thumb and watch car after car zoom.past me
+I put out my thumb and watched car after car zoom pass me.

-.then a pickupcame the other way. stopped asked where I was going and then did a u-turn.
+A pickup came by , stopped asked where I was going and then did a u-turn

 I passed you he said , I don’t know why I didn’t stop.

 He dropped me by the post office.
-I thanked him.and began to walk towards the Shorehouse
+I thanked him again then began to walk towards the Shorehouse.

 Bloody he’ll we both exclaimed.

-I made my way to the bar asked if there was any space.
+Once at the Shorehouse I made my way to the bar to ask if there was any space.?

-I was shown my bunk and how it works. then I grabbed a shower and came downstairs to the restaurant.
+I was shown my bunk and how it works.
+I grabbed a shower and cleaned up before heading downstairs to the restaurant.

 miles left.
 114